 Types of Wood for Furniture

 Is it solid wood?
-Identifying solid wood can seem like a challenge with all of the attempts to recreate quality, but follow these easy steps and you’ll have a pretty good idea if the piece you’re looking at is solid wood:
+Identifying solid wood can seem like a challenge with all of the attempts to imitate it, but follow these easy steps and you’ll have a pretty good idea if the piece you’re looking at is solid wood:

-- Lift it - solid wood will be very heavy; while some plywood and particle board furniture can have some heft, weight is a good initial indicator of quality
+- Lift it - Solid hardwood furniture, especially oak, will be surprisingly heavy; while some plywood and MDF furniture can have some heft, weight is a good initial indicator of quality.
+One exception can be brown maple.
+While still a hardwood, it can feel a bit lighter than others.

 Particle Board and Plywood